Cheseria/Baymax/README.md

 #### Running The Project
 1. Download The Project by clicking the code above, and select download zip <img src="/src/img/Download.png" alt="Download">
 2. Extract the zip files to htdocs folder inside XAMPP Folder (C:/xampp/htdocs/)
-3. To Access the project on the Browser, you need to start the services for both the Web Server and Database by Clicking the start button for both Apache and MySQL modules. <br> (If both modules has the green color as the background or the start button has changed into stop it means it already started)
+3. To Access the project on the Browser, you need to start the services for both the Web Server and Database by Clicking the start button for both Apache and MySQL modules. <br> (If both modules has the green color as the background or the start button has changed into stop, it means it already started)
 4. Open your browser, and typed in http://localhost/phpmyadmin/
 5. On the left sidebar, click on New.
 6. Create the Database by filling the name under Create database form with baymax and click create